 Awards and Honors

 Highest CPA Exam Score for Alabama 3rd Quarter 2012

 Dean’s List – Five Semesters

-The Montgomery, Alabama, native is also a licensed (inactive) Certified Public Accountant in Alabama.
+The Montgomery, Alabama, native is also a (nonpracticing) Certified Public Accountant in Alabama.
 He graduated with a B.A. from Tulane University and holds a J.D. from Cumberland School of Law, and an LL.M. in federal taxation from the University of Miami School of Law.

-Jeff is a member of the Alabama State Bar, and is a former associate editor of The American Journal of Trial Advocacy at Cumberland.
+Jeff is a member of the Alabama State Bar and is a former associate editor of The American Journal of Trial Advocacy at Cumberland.
 He has returned to Montgomery, where he resides and practices law.
-Jeff is married to the former Kathleen Crawley of Prattville, Alabama, and they enjoy spending time with their dog, Lilly.
+Jeff is married to the former Kathleen Crawley of Prattville, Alabama.
+The couple resides in Prattville and enjoys spending time with their dog, Lilly.